Family of American says he was freed by Taliban in swap | Politics

 - United States

-An American contractor held hostage in Afghanistan for more than two years by the Taliban has been released, his family said on Monday, as a Taliban drug lord jailed by the US was also freed and returned to Kabul.
+An American contractor held hostage in Afghanistan for more than two years by the Taliban has been released in exchange for a convicted Taliban drug lord jailed in the United States, according to the man's family and US officials.

 “I am so happy to hear that my brother is safe and on his way home to us.
 Our family has prayed for this each day of the more than 31 months he has been a hostage.
 We never gave up hope that he would survive and come home safely to us,'' said a statement from the sister, Charlene Cakora.

-In Afghanistan, Noorzai told reporters at a press conference that he had been released from an unspecified US prison and handed over earlier in the day to the Taliban in Kabul, in exchange for an American prisoner held in Afghanistan whom he did not identify.
+In Afghanistan, Noorzai, who was arrested in 2005 on federal heroin trafficking charges in the US, told reporters at a press conference that he had been released from an unspecified US prison and handed over earlier in the day to the Taliban in Kabul as part of the swap.
+Frerichs's family and US officials subsequently confirmed that Frerichs was the American who was part of the deal.

-Other Taliban officials claimed Noorzai was held at the US detention facility at Guantanamo Bay, but did not say anything to support that claim.
+Noorzai was sentenced in 2009 to life imprisonment after being convicted in federal court in Manhattan, with Justice Department prosecutors accusing him of owning opium fields in Kandahar province and relying on a network of distributors in New York who sold the heroin.

+At the time of his sentencing, the then-top federal prosecutor in Manhattan said Noorzai's worldwide narcotics network supported a Taliban regime that made Afghanistan a breeding ground for international terrorism.

 At the press conference, Noorzai expressed thankfulness at seeing his “mujahedeen brothers'' — a reference to the Taliban — in Kabul.